Are all the benefits like convenience, mobility, time, and cost savings sustainable?

 That means you can’t just provide tools for laptop or desktop computers; you need to give access to all your colleagues’ mobile devices, too.
 And the beauty of a cloud-based offer like Microsoft 365 is that it does exactly that.

 While software is important, connectivity is essential.

-Those software tools are incredibly useful—but only if they have fast, reliable access to the internet.
+Those software tools are incredibly useful—but only if they have access to fast, reliable business internet.
 These past few months, we’ve all experienced the frustration of a bad connection on a video call.
 And you can’t share information and images, or collaborate on documents in real time, if they take forever to upload.

 So, your people need one more thing: great home office internet access.
 And (yes, you guessed it) this is the part where we remind you that T-Mobile has built a better network for business, empowering you with: